-We believe that an internship experience is an important part of bridging classroom work to the world of work.
+We believe that an internship experience is an important part of bridging classroom work to post-college work.
 Thus, our students are required to take JRN 493, which is Journalism Professional Field Experience.
-They love the experience, and often do multiple internships.
-Internships can vary in credit.
-After the one required credit, students can choose to take more for credit or not.
+Students are required to take at least 1 credit, but may take a maximum of 6.

 Please work with your advisor on deciding how many credits to take.

 Acceptable internships are those involving writing, editing, photo, design, social media and other forms of communication.
 Internships where supervisors are students (Red Cedar Log, State News, more) are not acceptable.
 More information: JRN 493 Requirements for internship for credit

 Kim Margolis is in charge of the J-School internship program and invites recruiters to campus so students can get a chance to interview with them.

 Students also can set up their own internships.
 To that end they can use the list Kim Margolis compiles of internship opportunities: Find an internship